 - Asbestos siding comes in sheets approximately 16 inches by 24 inches.
 It is very weatherproof but very brittle.
-Do not remove or drill through asbestos siding.
-If the walls will be insulated you should look into blowing walls from the interior. - Assume that asbestos is present in old gray-colored pipe insulation and duct insulation.
-Don't disturb asbestos-containing pipe or duct insulation. - Caution occupants to avoid disturbing asbestos. - Don't cut, drill, scrape, sand or brush ACM.

-- Don't remove vermiculite.
-Test vermiculite for asbestos, and use air monitoring if asbestos is present in the vermiculite in a building you're weatherizing. - Don't do a blower-door depressurization test in a building where friable asbestos or vermiculite are present, unless the suspect material has tested negative for asbestos.
+Remove asbestos siding only if you can remove the siding without damaging it. - Assume that asbestos is present in old gray-colored pipe insulation and duct insulation.
+Don't disturb asbestos-containing pipe or duct insulation. - Caution occupants to avoid disturbing asbestos. - Don't cut, drill, scrape, sand or brush ACM. - Don't remove vermiculite.
+Test vermiculite for asbestos, and use air monitoring if asbestos is present in the vermiculite in a building you're weatherizing.
+If asbestos is present in vermiculite, the building must be deferred.